 If the engine fails immediately after becoming airborne, abort on the runway if possible.
-If altitude precludes a runway stop but is not sufficient to restart the engine, lower the nose to maintain airspeed and establish a glide attitude.
-In most cases, the landing should be made straight ahead, turning only to avoid obstructions.
-After establishing a glide for landing, perform as many of the checklist items as time permits.
+In most cases, when the engine fails below 500 feet AGL, the landing should be made straight ahead, turning only to avoid obstructions.
+In such a case, lower the nose to maintain airspeed and establish a glide attitude.
+If the engine fails between 500 feet and 2000 feet AGL, CAPS activation most likely is the safest option.
+After establishing a glide for landing or activating CAPS, perform as many of the checklist items as time permits.